-^{}Patients on Warfarin (Coumadin) require a new INR drawn 1 day before the procedure.
+Patients on Warfarin (Coumadin) require a new INR drawn 1 day before the procedure.

-Coming To The Hospital
+Coming to The Hospital

-You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (off Dunlop Street, across from the gift shop).
-You will receive a patient wristband and be directed to the Day Surgery department.
-Day Surgery will prepare you for the procedure and bring you down to the Diagnostic Imaging department at your scheduled appointment time.
+You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (across from the gift shop).
+You will receive a patient wristband and be directed to the Diagnostic Imaging department.